The Ultimate Guide to Packing the Perfect Carry-On Suitcase

 Coffee Grounds: These days almost all hotel rooms have a coffee maker, but they don’t always have your favorite Nicaraguan blend.
 Grind your coffee at home and then bring it with you in a securely sealed container.
 Your taste buds will be pumped in the morning, which might actually feel/be the middle of the night if you’re dealing with a time zone change.
 You’re welcome.

-: Gals, these are THE BEST!
+and: Gals, these are THE BEST!
 We are going crazy over this new wardrobe tape here at the B+C office.
 Say goodbye to bra straps that sneak out of your sleeves or button-up blouses that don’t stay perfectly in place.
 These magical strips and dots will keep you looking tip top.

 Pillowcase: Sure, you can use this pillowcase to make your hotel bed feel a little bit more like home, but our favorite use for an empty pillowcase is dirty laundry.
 Keep your soiled clothes separate from your fresh ones by storing them in a portable hamper.

 Contact Cases: These are the perfect organizers for small items.
 Store your earrings, vitamins, ear plugs, or anything else that needs a mini home in these versatile cases.
 Pretty pumped we found a mini glasses contact case.

 Scotch™ Essentials Sweater Pill Remover: How embarrassing it is to show up to a dinner with a sweater that looks like it’s from 1975?
 Perhaps not embarrassing at all if it’s gold and sequinned, but if it’s covered in pills, that’s another story.
 Keep your warm layers looking brand new with this amazing product.
 It’ll clean you right up.